-YNAB is based on four rules that many followers say has helped them stop living paycheck to paycheck by spending less money than they earn every single month.
+YNAB is based on four rules that have helped many subscribers stop living paycheck to paycheck and spend less money than they earn every single month.

 In fact, YNAB claims that new budgeters save an average of more than $6,000 in their first year with the program.

 I’ve been using free budgeting tools from Mint and Personal Capital for years, but I was reluctant to test YNAB because it costs $83.99 a year ($6.99 a month) after a 34-day free trial.
 There’s also a monthly plan for $11.99.

 I finally decided to try it out after this type of feedback from members of Clark’s Ditch Your Debt group on Facebook: